 Sustainable development in the context of the 2030 Agenda is only possible where peace prevails.
 Vice versa, inclusive and sustainable development is an effective means against war and violence.
 People must be able to be free of fear and all forms of violence.
 And they must be protected by a stable legal system.
-Only then can their lives be considered humane and only then can they reach their full potential and drive forward development.
+Only then can their lives be considered humane and only then can they reach their full potential and drive development forward.

-At no time since the Second World War has the UNHCR registered more people on the run than in 2019.
+At no time since World War II has the UNHCR registered more refugees than in 2021.
 This situation has been compounded by the coronavirus crisis: refugees are especially vulnerable to the virus, as the camps and cramped living quarters they occupy mean that distancing and hygiene rules cannot be observed.
 This makes their situation even more difficult.

 And the vicious circle continues.
 Crops are becoming scarce, as Ukraine is a growing and exporting country and India is affected by drought.
 Hunger and hardship – not least in many African countries – are already intensifying and will displace even more people.